 Our KPU Institute for Sustainable Food Systems YouTube channel is now up and running!
 The channel will host our past webinars and research-related videos.

-Be sure to visit and subscribe to stay up to date with our new content!
+Be sure to visit and subscribe to stay up-to-date with our new content!

 The Future of B.C.'s Food System